 But to truly get the most out of Tailwind Create.
 You should always spend an extra minute to optimize the design for readability.

 You see 80% of Pinterest users browse using their mobile.
-This means there’s a lot of information on a tiny screen.
+This means there’s a lot of pins seen on a tiny screen.

 So your text absolutely must standout and be readable to stand a chance of ever going viral.